shohiebsense/shohiebsense.github.io/_posts/2021-04-20-Parse or 'Unmarshal' json in Go.md

 }
 ```

-After you et from the file or fetch from the endpoint, do:
+After you get from the file or fetch from the endpoint, do:

 ```go
 response, err := http.DefaultClient.Do(request)